Hadokane/CI_PP2_HUG/README.md

 ---

-Originally had card set to `scale: 95%` in order to separate them vertically, as setting their bodies to `h-100` meant their was no gap between the tops and bottoms of each individual card.
+Originally had cards set to `scale: 95%` in order to separate them vertically, as setting their bodies to `h-100` meant there was no gap between the tops and bottoms of each individual card.
 After passing this through stages of automated validation, I was advised to change the setting to `transform: scale(0.95)` in my CSS.
-This change didn't effect functionality but is a more correct way to write this style.
+This change didn't affect functionality but is a more correct way to write this style.

 <details><summary>Bug #10-1</summary>
 <img src="assets/images/docs/bugs/bug10_1.png" alt="Bug Image 10-1"></details>